wcstok() function in C++ with example

 wchar_t* wcstok(wchar_t* str, const wchar_t* delim, wchar_t ** ptr);

-Parameters: This method takes following paramters:
+Parameters: This method takes following parameters:

 - str: It represents pointer to the null-terminated wide string to tokenize.